Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 The treatment typically involves immobilization and rest to give the injured tissue time to heal.
 This may include a cast or brace in the case of a fracture or sprain, or modifications to exercise and functional tasks to reduce strain on the injured area.

-Once the injured tissues heal, physical therapy is typically effective for regaining strength and mobility.
+Once the injured tissues heal, physical therapy is typically effective for regaining strength and mobility and helping you gradually restore your function.

 The good news is that most injuries will heal within 6 - 12 weeks, and the pain should decrease proportionally.